justgage/ftf/README.md

 Many times To-Do lists grow so big it's hard to find all the tasks that you are neglecting. `ftf` tries to solve this by providing a very focused view of tasks and what days to work on them.
 As well as atomaticly spreading work over several days.

 # Inspiration

-I've drawn Inspiration from multiple places:
-- 7 Habbits of Highly effective people
+7 Habbits of Highly effective people

 # WARNING: Below here, bellow here it's all a lie
 This is being developed using a sort of "Readme driven development", meaning everything below this line is currently a lie, but won't be in the future.